Tag: 2025

 -

-#flathal #flatstanley #riodejainero #brazil As we sailed in to Rio de Jainero, a beautiful, if somewhat subtle, sunrise welcomed us.
+#flathal #flatstanley #riodejainero #brazil As we sailed in to Rio de Janeiro, a beautiful, if somewhat subtle, sunrise welcomed us.
 The sunrise was “out to sea” compared to the city we were approaching, but the increasing light, and the changing angles of the sun almost made the skyline look like a present that was being…

 -